TheSkibb/go-sShell/README.md

 ## examples

-for examples of how to use the library, see the examples folder
+for examples of how to use the library, see the examples folder.